AngeloPF69/TestGit/README.md

   General:

-    checkType(sType, ...)
+    isKey(Key, t) Checks if Key is in t table. checkType(sType, ...)
 Checks if parameters are from sType. getParam(sParamOrder, tDefault, ...)
 Sorts parameters by type. tableInTable(tSearch, t) Verifies if tSearch is in table t.